bomonike/bomonike.github.io/aws-onboarding.md

       Either way, a Chromebook can be used to control AWS resources.
 However, a powerful laptop is useful to hold larger files and process them locally, perhaps off-line.

+      <a target="_blank" href="https://aws.amazon.com/blogs/aws/appstream-chrome-chromebook-support/">The AWS Appstream app</a> is used to display streaming content (like Netflix and YouTube).

    1. On a trusted computer, establish a personal <strong>password manager</strong> (digital vault) for storing passwords and other sensitive information.

    1. Store your password manager vault file on a password-protected <a target="_blank" href="https://www.geckoandfly.com/21463/usb-password-protect-lock-encrypt-flash-drive/">removeable USB drive that has brute-force protection</a>.
 If the Admin PIN is entered incorrectly 10 times in a row, brute force attack protection triggers a crypto-erase of the drive.